 Skip to main content

 The Capital Markets Research Group (CMRG) brings together academics in the field of accounting and finance specifically engaged with research into capital markets.
-The group strives undertakes cutting-edge research into the world of financial markets, identifying trends and developing insights on the interaction between investors, regulators and companies, set against prevailing economic conditions.
+The group strives to undertake cutting-edge research into the world of financial markets, identifying trends in, and developing insight into, the interaction between investors, regulators and companies, set against prevailing economic conditions.

 The research conducted is supported through the use of the Bloomberg Trading room within the School of Business, with access to data from Bloomberg and Datastream, as well as from online Bloomberg terminals.

 Capital markets research incorporates areas including firm performance, valuation of securities, the relationship between accounting measures and capital market values, and performance around events such as initial public offerings and seasoned offerings.

 Banking regulation is another strand of CMRG research, covering such areas as Basel regulation, risk capital and adequacy, systemic risk models for banking supervision, and the effect of International Accounting Standards on banking supervision.

 Ongoing research and research in development includes focus on: